johnsamey/ATC_01128216266/EventBookingAPI/README.md

    }
    ```

-4. If you are running the frontend and backend on different domain you should handl CORS in `EventBooking.API/Program.cs`
+4. If you are running the frontend and backend on different domains, you should handle CORS in `EventBooking.API/Program.cs`

 5. Run database migrations:
    ```bash